fallonfarmer/dailygraphics-next/readme.rst

 With this configuration, when you press the deploy button, the rig will create a subfolder in ``../exports`` for your graphic, and write all the files from the graphic into it, including the preview page.
 Graphics folders created this way can be distributed via FTP, packaged in a ZIP, or synced to network storage, since they're self-contained units.

+Fallback image
+^^^^^^^^^^^^^^^^^

-As a final convenience feature, the rig will automatically spin up a headless browser and capture a "fallback.png" image for you prior to deployment.
+As a final convenience feature, the rig will automatically spin up a headless browser and capture a ``fallback.png`` image for you prior to deployment.
 This happens automatically and can't be disabled at this time.
 If you prefer hand-crafted fallback images, you may want to save them as a different filename and update the templates to point there instead.

+By default, the fallback image just captures the main graphic element ``".graphic"``, and does not include the chart chatter (headlines, source, byline).
+You can configure the fallback in the ``config.json`` to set the element selector ``fallbackElement`` to ``"body"`` to include the chatter.
+You can also change the default size for the PNG using ``fallbackSize`` attribute in the config.

 Using the CLI
 -------------